 Getting a Deal on New Tires

 There are thousands of tire retailers out there, and many will offer some kind of deal for you.
 You might even be able to negotiate with the mechanic to get the best deal you can find.
-If not, you’ll always find online coupons through NBT and other similar vehicle service centers.
+If not, you’ll always find online NTB coupons and other similar vehicle service centers.

 If you’ve recently changed a flat tire, it’s paramount you buy a replacement as soon as possible.
 Spare tires don’t last very long and will fail after a handful of miles.
 You shouldn’t rely on a spare any longer than you have to, which is usually a trip home and a trip to the auto body shop.